marbl/meryl/documentation/source/reference.rst

   value:@1>=20 or value:@2>=20 or value:>30 and input:#2

-will output a k-mer if it has a value of at least 20 in either input database, or the output value is more than 30 and the k-mer occurs in both inputs.
+will output a k-mer if it has a value of at least 20 in either input database, or the output value is more than 30 and the k-mer occurs in both inputs, or both conditions are met.

 The 'not' keyword has highest precedence and can be used to invert the sense of the next term, and only the next term.
 While this seems restrictive,